stl3/torgo/README.md

 ---

-**torgo** is a command-line program which searches and gathers magnet links of movies, tv shows, animes and porn videos from a variety of [providers](providers.md).
+**torgo** is a command-line program which searches and gathers magnet links of movies, tv shows, anime, porn & documentary videos from a variety of [providers](providers.md).
 It then streams the torrent via HTTP (along with its subtitles) and plays it with a user preferred video player (such as *vlc* and *mpv*).
 Currently I am only getting this to be in a working state.